An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 # ip addr

 and check that only the heartbeat interface is listed as being active.
-That shows that the failover system is communicating with the master and has gone into passive mode as the master is alive and well.
+That shows that the failover system is communicating with the main and has gone into passive mode as the main is alive and well.

-Once this is confirmed, cable the failover as the master has been cabled.
+Once this is confirmed, cable the failover as the main has been cabled.
 A failover test can now be done.

 Testing the Failover Unit

-With both master and failover unit cabled and the failover unit is confirmed in passive mode, a failover test can and should be done.
+With both main and failover unit cabled and the failover unit is confirmed in passive mode, a failover test can and should be done.

-On the master unit, go to System > Hardware > Failover and click Enter standby.
-You will almost immediately lose connection to the administration UI as the master goes into passive mode.
+On the main unit, go to System > Hardware > Failover and click Enter standby.
+You will almost immediately lose connection to the administration UI as the main goes into passive mode.

 Check that the failover unit is now passing traffic and all services are working as expected.